Version 8.6, December 2025

 • fabrication of products

 have been assessed for their effects on drinking water quality.
-These materials, known as recognised grades, can be used to manufacture products without the need to provide full formulation details or to carry out full testing.
-Recognised grades have not been approved by the Authorities and cannot be used in contact with drinking water by water companies unless as part of an approved product.
-Recognised grades of these materials are listed in Annex 3 of the List.
+Once approved by the inspectorate, these materials, known as recognised grades, can be used to manufacture products without the need to provide full formulation details or to carry out full testing.
+Recognised grades have been approved by the Authorities and can be used in contact with drinking water by water companies unless as the recognised grade material has undergone a change (administrative or physical) that has not been notified and approved by the inspectorate.
+Recognised grades of these materials are listed in Annex 3 of the List on the dashboard.
+Suppliers holding recognised grade status, will require to apply to the inspectorate for re-approval every 5 years through the Reg31 portal.

 2. Plastic Pipes